Isaac England

-Isaac Samuel England is an English footballer who plays as a midfielder for club Shrewsbury Town.
+Isaac Samuel England (born 29 April 2008) is an English footballer who plays as a midfielder for club Shrewsbury Town.

 Career

 Born in Shrewsbury, England joined hometown club Shrewsbury Town's pre-academy aged five, before officially joining the academy aged eight.

 On 21 April 2025, he made his first-team debut for the club as a late substitute in a 4–1 defeat to Northampton Town.
 Having also featured on the final day of the season, he was part of the under-17s side which won the Professional Development League Trophy.

 On 4 August 2025, England signed a first professional three-year contract with the club.
 Following the previous season's relegation, he broke into the first-team picture during the early weeks of the 2025–26 season, drawing praise from manager Michael Appleton for both his maturity and potential.
+Persistent ankle injuries limited his game time in the second-half of the season, however he did impress new manager Gavin Cowan upon his return to first-team action in April.